TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson2.md

   approach for deriving confidence intervals without making distributional assumptions.
-However, when working with proportions, several simpler non-parametric alternatives to the parametric chi-square test are frequently employed.
+However, when working with proportions, several simpler non-parametric alternatives to the parametric chi-square test are frequently employed when working with small sample sizes.

 These non-parametric exact tests have the virtue of returning confidence intervals guaranteed to be correct regardless of sample size or cell counts.
 The downside of using these tests is that when the assumptions behind the chi-square test are met, the confidence intervals provided by the chi-square test are often shorter than the corresponding intervals from the non-parametric tests.
-This means that under those conditions the chi-square test is more powerful than its non-parametric counterparts.
+This means that when its assumptions hold, the chi-square test is more powerful than its non-parametric counterparts.
 Also, the time required for calculations of the exact tests rises with the size of the sample, which can result in prohibitive computational costs for very